What is Lead Nurturing? 7 Best Strategies to Nurture Leads in 2023

 At this point, you might realize you need to refine your lead nurturing process.
 (Or, you know, start one in the first place.)
 That’s where a trusted automation platform like Close comes in.

-With our all-in-one CRM and digital automation platform, you have access to a powerful lead management tool to keep you on track–and even automate parts of the process.
+With our all-in-one CRM and digital automation platform, you can access a powerful lead management tool to keep you on track–and even automate parts of the process.

 In addition to helping you track leads, Close CRM can help you find new prospects and put all subsequent touches on autopilot.
 With automated email, intelligent segmentation, SMS, and phone capability, you’ll forget to follow up again.